6 accredited programs. Compare programs, get details, and request info.

 The Volunteer Firefighter Program trains participants to perform at the same level as career responders, covering both EMS and firefighting roles.
 Volunteers receive comprehensive training, including a three-month hybrid academy with online and in-person components.
 Benefits include experience, tuition reimbursement, stipends, and potential life insurance and retirement benefits.

-Common questions about Firefighter I training in Washington
+About Firefighter I training in Washington.

-All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).NFPA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.
+All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).
+NFPA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.

 Firefighter I training in Washington combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.